ferrance/dizave42/readme.md

 ## The Layouts

-Currently dizave42 uses five layers.
+Currently dizave42 uses five layers: colemak (qwerty is also an option but I rarely use it), nav, numbers, law, and functions.
 I'm at the point where I don't expect much to change.
-I am still playing with different ways to switch between them, however.

 ### Colemak

 ![Default Layer](https://raw.githubusercontent.com/ferrance/dizave42/main/images/crkbd-dizave42.jpg)